Danmcaires/Blog-post/Blog-post.md

 #### Modifying the HelmRelease

-As said before, actions upon the helmrelease will cause the controller to perform Helm actions on the deployment.
-So we can see these type of actions let's modify a value on the HelmRelease file and see what happens.
-We will change the value of `spec.values.kube.replicas` to 5, like:
+As I said before, actions upon the helmrelease will cause the controller to perform Helm actions on the deployment.
+So you can see these type of actions let's modify a value on the HelmRelease file and see what happens.
+I will change the value of `spec.values.kube.replicas` to 5, like:

 ```shell